-On your tour, as well as seeing some of the oldest colleges and most famous University buildings from the outside – including the Radcliffe Camera, Bodleian Library and Old Schools Quadrangle – your Guide will take you on a visit to one of Oxford’s world famous colleges to see its quadrangles, chapel and beautiful gardens.
-In addition, your tour should include a visit to the Divinity School, part of the Bodleian which is not to be missed with its beautiful carved stone-vaulted ceilings and connections to Harry Potter.
+On your tour, as well as seeing some of the oldest colleges and most famous University buildings from the outside – including the Radcliffe Camera, Bodleian Library and Old Schools Quadrangle – your Guide will take you on a visit to one of Oxford’s world-famous colleges, when available, to see its quadrangles, chapel and beautiful gardens.

 What you will learn

-Your friendly, knowledgeable and enthusiastic Guide will be highly trained and professional and will be wearing a Blue or Green Badge awarded by the Institute of Tourist Guiding.
-Your Guide will also be a member of the Oxford Guild of Tour Guides.
-They will be happy to help with any questions and also to advise on what else you might like to see as part of your stay in Oxford.
+Your Guide will be happy to help with any questions and also to advise on what else you might like to see as part of your stay in Oxford.

-Tickets are limited to 19 to ensure that you have a pleasant experience and can ask your Guide questions as you walk around with them.
+Groups are limited to 20 people to ensure that you have a safe and pleasant experience and can ask your Guide questions as you walk around with them.

-Your 2-hour tour will cover 1.5 – 2 miles walking (stopping every so often to admire the architecture and learn about the quirky university traditions) and not travelling further than a 10/15 minute walk away from the City centre and Visitor Information Centre.
+Your 2-hour tour will cover 1.5 – 2 miles walking (stopping every so often to admire the architecture and learn about the quirky university traditions) and not travelling further than a 10/15 minute walk away from the City centre and the Meeting Point OX1 3AS.

 Children under 16 are welcome on this tour but must be accompanied by at least 1 adult per two children.
-Children under 5 go free but tickets must be booked for them (as college count everyone and have strict limits on numbers).
-Pushchairs may need to be left (at the owner’s own risk) outside the Porters Lodge.
+Children under 5 go free but tickets must be booked for them.

-Tours go ahead whatever the weather, however we do advise you to come prepared and warmly dressed for winter with comfortable footwear.
+Tours go ahead whatever the weather, however, we do advise you to come prepared and warmly dressed for winter, prepared for rain whatever the season with comfortable footwear.

 We recommend the Park and Ride service.
 The nearest site will be signposted on your entry route to Oxford and the buses leave regularly.
 Please allow at least 20 minutes for the journey into the City Centre and ask for the stop nearest to the Visitor Information Centre in Broad St. For more parking information please see https://www.oxford.gov.uk/parking.